Before you sell any stock

 Selling your stocks directly through your brokerage is probably your safest bet to dump shares the quickest.

 Whether you use a traditional brokerage or an investment app, you're probably going to be able to easily access your portfolio online or through your cell phone when you're ready to sell.

-2. Team up with a financial adviser
+2. Team up with a financial advisor

-Make sure to always speak with your adviser directly or request the trade in writing.
+Make sure to always speak with your advisor directly or request the trade in writing.
 It's best not to send an email or leave a voicemail requesting the trade as those can be missed.